kubernetes/kubernetes/docs/devel/developer-guides/vagrant.md

 my-nginx-nyj3x    1/1       Waiting   0          33s
 ```

-You need to wait for the provisioning to complete, you can monitor the minions by doing:
+You need to wait for the provisioning to complete, you can monitor the nodes by doing:

 ```console
 $ sudo salt '*minion-1' cmd.run 'docker images'